radareorg/radare2-book/visual_mode/visual_disassembly.md

             str.David_MacKenzie:
 ```

 To see where this string is called press on `x`, if you want to jump to the location where the data is used then press the corresponding number [0-9] on your keyboard.
-(This functionnality is similar to `axt`)
+(This functionality is similar to `axt`)

 `X` corresponds to the reverse operation aka `axf`.

+## Add a comment

+To add a comment just press `;`

 ## Tweaking the Disassembly